fresheneesz/bip-efficient-bitcoin-vaults/traditionalScriptWalletVault3.md

 This is a traditional script variant of [Tapscript Wallet Vault 3](tapscriptWalletVault3.md).
 The js-like pseudocode, properties, etc are all the same, so just the bitcoin scripts are shown.

+THIS IS CURRENTLY OUT OF SYNC WITH Tapscript Wallet Vault 3!!
+THIS NEEDS AN UPDATE.

 ## Script Implementation

 The base wallet vault address in a wallet vault would have the following spend paths: